The 1961 Club

 Members of The 1961 Club support the Black Alumni Scholarship Fund with a gift of $19.61, $196.10, or $1,961.
 By working to eliminate financial obstacles, The 1961 Club removes barriers to education and keeps the doors open for students to attain a quality education.

 Benefits of Membership

-- All donors receive the quarterly Black Alumni e-newsletter and a window decal recognizing their proud support of the 1961 Club.
+- All donors receive the quarterly Black Alumni e-newsletter.

 Donors of $1,961 or more are automatically members of the President’s Club Bronze Leadership Level and privy to the benefits of that society.
 They will also receive a video thank you email from a Black Alumni scholarship recipient.